alexmccray23/uncle/README.md

 # in2.lua
 Neovim plugin for adding the indent "&IN2" command on long labels in Uncle.

+# indent.lua
+Neovim plugin for indenting an R row in Uncle

 # init_clean.lua
 Neovim plugin that performs an initial cleaning of the Uncle .E file.